rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-29-injection-owasp.md

 	qwert')) UNION SELECT id, email, password, '4', '5', '6', '7', '8', '9' FROM Users--

-Once we click the Send button, we should get the Response:
+Once we click the Send button, we should get the response:

 <img src="/images/blog/injection/userlist.jpg" alt="completed dbschema challenge">